denzellsilva/lizta/README.md

-this is my first python project
+#Lizta

+This is a to-do-list app made with python flask.